SoftwareHeritage/swh-clearlydefined/swh/clearlydefined/tests/data/README.md

 clearlydefined_not_mapped - mock metadata that will not be mapped in first orchestration

-def_not_mapped - mock metadata that will not be mapped in first orchestration
+def_not_mapped - mock metadata that will be ignored in orchestration

 definitions_not_mapped_sha1_git - mock metadata (getting False as mapping status, row type definition sha1git)